 When do you need to take radiographs?

 The answer to this question will be different for every patient.
-Factors that determine if and when a radiograph needs to be taken can include risk of decay, history of trauma, anatomic abnormalities, infection, and dental development.
+Factors that determine if and when a radiograph needs to be taken can include a risk of decay, history of trauma, anatomic abnormalities, infection, and dental development.
 If a patient has a higher risk of decay then radiographs may need to be taken at a higher frequency when compared to a patient with lower risk.